Unknown-guy-369/JKFLIPFLOP-USING-IF-ELSE/README.md

 ## Reg.no: 24900880
 ## Name: Abishek Priyan M
-## Experiment 5: JKFLIPFLOP USING IF ELSE
+## Experiment 5: IMPLEMENTATION OF JK FLIP FLOP USING IF ELSE

 **AIM:**